SHA-1 Hash Algorithm Migration for SSL & Code Signing Certificates

 Chrome version 39 and later will display visual security indicators on sites with SHA-1 SSL certificates with validity beyond January 1, 2016.
 The production release of Chrome 39 is expected to be in November, 2014.
 The sites will be treated with one of the following indicators: “secure, but with minor errors” (lock with yellow triangle), “neutral, lacking security” (blank page icon) and “affirmative insecure” (lock with a red X).
 In order to prevent online users on Chrome version 39 and later from experiencing these indicators, SHA-1 SSL certificates expiring after December 31, 2015 must be replaced with SHA-256 (SHA-2) certificates.

 Microsoft’s SHA-1 deprecation plan differs in the activation time and browser behavior.
 Microsoft’s security advisory

-on “Deprecation of SHA-1 Hashing Algorithm for Microsoft Root Certificate Program”.
-In summary, Windows will cease accepting SHA-1 certificates on January 1, 2017.
-To continue to work with Microsoft platforms, all SHA-1 SSL certificates issued before or after this announcement must be replaced with a SHA-256 (SHA-2) equivalent by January 1, 2017.
+on “Deprecation of SHA-1 Hashing Algorithm for Microsoft Root Certificate Program” informed us that Windows will cease accepting SHA-1 SSL certificates on January 1, 2017.
+To continue to work with Microsoft platforms, all SHA-1 SSL certificates issued before or after this announcement must be replaced with a SHA-2 equivalent by January 1, 2017.

 Q: What should I do?

-Customers should take inventory of their certificates and plan on migrating SHA-1 SSL and code signing certificates to SHA-2 before January 1, 2017.
+Customers should take inventory of their certificates and plan on migrating affected SHA-1 SSL certificates before November, 2014.
+Affected SHA-1 SSL certificates are certificates with validity beyond December 31, 2015.
 Customers are entitled to a credit for any unused validity left on the SHA-1 certificate.
 If assistance is required, customers may contact the Symantec support team

 Q: Can I get a refund for any unused validity?